 • South Florida Bloggers Pick Their Favorite Posts of 2012, Part Two

-Tarsey, for his element, is claiming Lauder is not a actual reporter and obtained his “media credentials from Candyland.”
+Tarsey, for his element, claims Lauder is not a reporter and obtained his “media credentials from Candyland.”
 He claims Lauder posted at least six articles on RedBroward “that comprise a couple of instances of fake and defamatory statements.”
 Among different grievances, Tarsey says that descriptions of the hammer attack on RedBroward are misguided and that he’s repeatedly misquoted on the weblog.
 He also takes trouble with Lauder’s posting a letter despatched through a former Broward Republican chair to local party members.
 Tarsey is said to have intimidated and threatened his critics.

 Despite